Visit Browz Eyeware for Expert Vision Care

 Nearsightedness, which is an eye focusing disorder and not an eye disease, must be evaluated and treated by a qualified eye doctor.
 Generally, the treatment options for nearsightedness involve eyeglasses, contact lenses, and refractive surgery.
-Our optometrists at Browz Eyeware, in Airdrie, AB, are experienced with myopia diagnosis and we’ll recommend the most effective treatment for sharp vision.
+Our optometrists at Browz Eyeware, in Calgary, AB, are experienced with myopia diagnosis and we’ll recommend the most effective treatment for sharp vision.

 Causes of Myopia

 The precise cause of nearsightedness remains unknown; scientists have not been able to determine with certainty what leads to the eyeball growing too long.
 Genetic risk factors definitely play a role, as do environmental causes – such as not spending enough time outside and longer amounts of time spent doing near tasks (computer use, reading, and writing).
 Some theories assert this is because natural sunlight helps with proper eye development, while other opinions claim that it is because normal eye development depends upon gazing off into the distance for sufficient childhood time.